cyrusinnovation/ideas/STORIES.md

 * Show a + in Hours Vs. Average when story is over average.
 * Estimation view based on fixed time per point, rather than on past averages.
 * Prefer recent stories in the estimation view.
+* Show more than three stories in estimation view.

 WIP
 ---
-* Show more than three stories in estimation view.

 TODO
 ----
 * Easily set started and finished dates for stories.
 * Import and export data in new standard format.
 * Make throughput page faster when there is a long history.
 Paginate, maybe?
+* Scroll to the right to see more stories in the estimation view.

 PRODUCTIZATION
 --------------